Applying to Teach in the UWP, 2020-2021

 Application Procedure and Deadline

-To apply, please email the following materials for items 1-5 in pdf format to the Undergraduate Writing Program, 310 Philosophy Hall, by Noon, Monday, October 22, 2018:
+To apply, please email as one file the following materials for items 1-5 in pdf format to the Undergraduate Writing Program, 310 Philosophy Hall, by noon, Monday, October 21, 2019:

 - Letter of application describing your teaching philosophy, interest in teaching writing, and relevant experience.
 If you have background or interest in one of the areas in which we teach themed classes, please demonstrate that in your letter.
 To see a list of our themed offerings and links to course descriptions, please visit the UWP homepage.